-- Please read IGHR's Tuition and Payment and Refund Deadlines prior to registration.
+- Read IGHR's Tuition and Payment and Refund Deadlines prior to registration.

-- All courses come with a digital syllabus, entry to evening sessions, Sunday evening reception, and Thursday dinner buffet.
+- All courses come with a digital syllabus.

-[Maximum: 24 students] Course Coordinator Rebecca Whitman Koford, CG®, CGLSM Description Learn or review the processes for researching family history, from the basic building blocks found in the census to using the modern science of DNA to solve relationship mysteries.
-This foundation course at IGHR provides the tools you need to begin genealogical (more…)
+Course One — Methods and Sources Registration opens Wednesday, 10 March 2021 at 11:00am ET [Maximum: 25 students] Course Coordinator Rebecca Whitman Koford, CG®, CGLSM Description Learn or review the processes for researching family history, from the basic building blocks found in the census to using the modern science of DNA to solve relationship mysteries. (more…)

-[Maximum: 30 students] Course Coordinator Judy G. Russell, JD, CG®, CGLSM Description Building on the basics taught in Course 1 (Methods and Sources) and Course 2 (Intermediate Genealogy and Historical Studies), Course 3 is designed to develop and foster advanced skills by concentrating on problem-solving techniques.
-Its focus is on the proper application (more…)
+Course Three — Advanced Methodology and Evidence Analysis Registration opens Saturday, 13 March 2021 at 3:00pm ET [Maximum: 30 students] Course Coordinator Judy G. Russell, JD, CG®, CGLSM Description Building on the basics taught in Course 1 (Methods and Sources) and Course 2 (Intermediate Genealogy and Historical Studies), Course 3 is designed to develop and (more…)

 Course Five — Genetics for Genealogists: Beginning DNA Registration opens Wednesday 10 March 2021 at 11:00am ET [Maximum: 40 students] Course Coordinator Patti Lee Hobbs, CG® Description This course covers all the types of DNA (Y-DNA, mitochondrial DNA, X-DNA, and autosomal DNA) needed to incorporate genetic evidence into a genealogical study.
-Sessions are organized around the workflow used to answer genealogical questions related to branches of the same family.
-Most (more…)
+Sessions are organized around (more…)

-[Maximum: 60 students] Course Coordinator J. Mark Lowe, CG®, FUGA Description This course is designed for the intermediate to advanced researcher.
-A solid understanding of genealogy basics is required to make use of the materials and concepts presented.
-Students must have experience in using census, county records, land records and general secondary records. (more…)
+Course Nine — Research in the South: Trans-Mississippi South Registration opens Tuesday, March 16 2021 at 11:00pm ET [Maximum: 50 students] Course Coordinator J. Mark Lowe, FUGA Description This course is designed for the intermediate to advanced researcher.
+A solid understanding of genealogy basics is required to make use of the materials and concepts presented. (more…)